jah2488/clojure-ttt/README.md

 To run the game issue the command

+- Only need to run this once
+* lein deps

 * lein trampoline run

 Using simply lein run will cause the game to become unresponsive due to a quirk in how lein swallows stdin.